Meet the mobile therapy startup backed by Christian Angermayer’s re:Mind Capital – TechCrunch

 This comprehensive array of data, but particularly the language component, says Jan Hardorp, a founding partner at re:Mind Capital, is one aspect that attracted the firm to Ksana Health.
 Hardorp will also have a seat on Ksana Health’s board.

-“We believe that language is very strong and variable, and then combined with other sensors, is a very good technological basis in order to assess and predict mental mental state and depression,” he says.
+“We believe that language is very strong and variable, and then combined with other sensors, is a very good technological basis in order to assess and predict mental state and depression,” he says.

-The move fits within re:Mind’s somewhat unconventional approaches to mental health: Angermayer held a 22 percent stake in Compass Pathways, a company pursuing psychedelics as a fast-acting treatment for depression.
+The move fits within re:Mind’s somewhat unconventional approaches to mental health: Angermayer held a 22% stake in Compass Pathways, a company pursuing psychedelics as a fast-acting treatment for depression.
 That stake was worth about $316 million during the company’s September 2020 IPO.
 Angermayer’s other public investments span from cryptocurrencies to cannabis.

-Hardorp says that overall, re:Mind’s activities are focused on one third novel treatments (like psychedelics), one third brain computer interfaces, and one third into technology.
+Hardorp says that overall, re:Mind’s activities are focused on one-third novel treatments (like psychedelics), one-third brain computer interfaces and one-third technology.
 Ksana Health fits squarely in that third category.

 Allen says the company is already planning clinical trials of the Vira program in addition to the pilot program with Beacon Health.
 But Hardorp notes that so far, the lack of clinical trials on Vira itself hasn’t given him pause.
 He takes the strength of the EARS platform as a signal that Ksana Health’s platform is viable in the real world.